FAQs

 Will abortion make it harder for me to get pregnant in the future?

-There is no evidence that your fertility (ability to get pregnant) or future pregnancies will be affected by having an abortion.
+There's no evidence that your ability to get pregnant (fertility) or future pregnancies will be affected by having an abortion.

 -